apache/buildstream-site/content/pages/index.md

 #### How can I get involved with Buildstream Development?

-First, request developer access to the [BuildStream Group] on Gitlab.
-The main repository is called [buildstream] and development happens on the Master branch.
-Following modern delivery practices, Master should always work.
+The main repository is [buildstream] and development happens on the master branch.
+Following modern delivery practices, master should always work.

 We suggest starting with basic bug fixes, and working up to new feature development.
-(New features should always be discussed on the mailing lists, before being submitted as Merge Requests).
-See the project's [contributing page] for details.
+New features should always be discussed on the mailing lists, before being submitted as pull requests, see the project's [contributing page] for details.

 #### How can I get involved with the Community?